natzar/Til/README.md

 #### 2017-11-13 Add rel="noopener noreferrer" to target="_blank" links to prevent pishing and to prevent window.opener.location disclosing details of referrer page.

 #### 2018-4-5 Easy install of email server, dovecot + sendmail.
 Be sure to have 127.0.0.1 localhost localhost.localdomain yourdomain.com in /etc/hosts !!!!

+#### 2018-06-01 Setting up CI/CD from scratch with Jenkins and Bitbucket.